KoolRick/minishell/README.md

 * You will use it a UNIX operating system.

-* Any text editor, built-in in most UNIX system.

 * Gcc compiler, also built-in in most UNIX system.

 So no worries for any installation :wink:

+_In case you want modify or add functionalities, you will need a text editor, built-in in most UNIX system._

 ## Running